sagaritrockz/contact-info-app/README.md

 ## Deployment

-For deployment, upload all the files from the ./dist directory to the server.
+For deployment, upload all the files from the ./dist directory to the server, along with angularjs, jquery and materializecss packages from node_modules.

 ## Built With